Clinical Trial Keywords

 Fuctional Electrical Stimulation; Multiple Sclerosis; Transverse myelitis; Spinal Cord Injury

-Dr. Becker’s research has been focused on the role of neurological activity as well as embryonic stem cells in spinal cord injury repair.
-He is specifically focusing on pediatric models of spinal cord injury such as transverse myelitis and multiple sclerosis.
+A major focus of Dr. Beckers research has been the role of neurological activity as well as embryonic stem cells in spinal cord injury repair.
+He is specifically focusing on neural repair following inflammatory spinal cord injury such as transverse myelitis and multiple sclerosis.
 His research has been published at numerous national and international meetings as well as in many journals and books, including Neurology, The Neurologist, the Journal of Neurotrauma, the Journal of Child Neurology, AAN Continuum, and the books The Handbook of Stem Cells and Principles of Tissue Engineering and Essentials of Stem Cell Biology.

 Becker D, Gary DS, Rosenzweig ES, Grill WM, Mcdonald JW.
 Functional Electrical Stimulation Helps Replenish Progenitor Cells in the Injured Spinal Cord of Adult Rats.
 Experimental Neurology Jan 6, 2010.

 McDonald JW, Becker D. Spinal Cord Injury.
 In: "Essentials of Stem Cell Biology" 2nd edition (Lanza R, Thomas ED, Thomson J, Pedersen R, Gearhart J, Hogan B, Melton D, West M, Ed.) pp. San Diego: Academic Press, Elsevier Science 2009.

 Becker D, Patel A, Abou-Kahlil BW, Pina-Garza JE.
 Successful Treatment of Encephalopathy and Control of Myoclonus with Levetiracetam in a Case of Subacute Sclerosing Panencephalitis.
 J Child Neurology January 2009.